MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

     ![Screenshot of the knowledge bases page.](./media/knowledge-bases.png)

     > **Note**: We've added an Azure AI Search resource to the Foundry project so it can support Foundry IQ knowledge stores.
 It's important to understand that Foundry IQ <u>*always*</u> uses an Azure AI Search resource to create vector indexes for one or more knowledge bases - regardless of the location of the data being accessed.
-In this case, the data happens to be in an Azure AI Search index; but even if it were in a data lake, SharePoint site, or other location, we'd still need to attach an Azure AI Search resource to the Foundry project!
+In this case, the data *also* happens to be in an Azure AI Search index; but even if it were in a data lake, SharePoint site, or other location, we'd still need to attach an Azure AI Search resource to the Foundry project!

 ### Create a knowledge base

-1. Select **Create a knowledge base**, and view the available knowledge base types.
+1. Select **Create a knowledge base**, and complete the basic configuration of the knowledge base by assigning the following values:
+    - **Name**: `contoso-corporate-data`
+    - **Description**: `Corporate documentation for employees`
+    - **Chat completions model**: *Select the existing model deployment*
+    - **Retrieval reasoning effort**: Low
+    - **Output mode**: Answer synthesis
+    - **Answer instructions**: `Answer concisely, based on the available context`
+    - **Retrieval instructions**: `Use the hr-documentation source for all questions related to HR policies and procedures`

+    > **Note**: The *output mode* determines how Foundry IQ returns knowledge to the agent. *exractive data* returns verbatim text from the knowledge source while *answer synthesis* uses a generative AI model to compose a suitable response. *Answer instructions* act as a system prompt to specify formatting of the response, and *retrieval instructions* are used by Foundry IQ to guide how knowledge is searched for in the available knowledge bases (in this case, there's only one knowledge base; but there could be more!)

+1. View the available knowledge base types.
 These represent the different kinds of data source you can use for knowledge bases in Foundry IQ.

     ![Screenshot of knowledge bases types.](./media/knowledge-base-types.png)